-The College annual production is a huge commitment not only in terms of the many hours of rehearsal, set and costume construction, but also through the resourcing required to support all aspects of the show, so I would also like to thank the parents and friends of our performers who supported us through their attendance at the shows.
-Feedback from the performances has consistently recognised the professionalism and entertainment value of this year’s production and is a reflection of the experience and commitment of our Performing Arts staff.
+The College annual production is a huge commitment not only in terms of the many hours of rehearsal, set and costume construction, but also through the resourcing required to support all aspects of the show, so we would also like to thank the parents and friends of our performers who supported us through their attendance at the shows.
+Feedback from the performances has consistently recognised the professionalism and entertainment value and is a reflection of the experience and commitment of our Performing Arts staff.

 2016 – The Drowsy Chaperone

 In 2016 we produced the Tony award winning production, The Drowsy Chaperone!